 2. Place the dill and /or chile in the bottoms of the jars.
 Place the garlic scapes in the jars, packing them in as well as you can.

-3. In a small saucepan heat the vinegar, salt, and sugar with 1-1/2 cups of water until simmering and salt and sugar are dissolved.
+3. In a small saucepan heat the vinegar, salt, and optional sugar with 1-1/2 cups of water until simmering and the salt and sugar are dissolved.
 Pour warm vinegar mixture over the garlic scapes to cover them (you may not use all of the vinegar mixture).
 Seal the jar.
 Let sit until cool, then store in the refrigerator for at least 4 weeks before eating.
 The last jar of last year’s batch are still crunchy and delicious as we speak, so I would say they will last at least one year.

 4. If you want to give them as gifts, you can process the jars in a boiling water bath immediately after pouring in the warm vinegar.